nshkrdotcom/perimeter/docs/PERIMETER_gem_0001.md

 Of course.
 This is an excellent idea.
-The "Defensive Boundary / Offensive Interior" pattern is a powerful, reusable concept.
+The "Defensive Perimeter / Offensive Interior" pattern is a powerful, reusable concept.
 I will structure this as a new library called `Perimeter`.

 Here are the key documentation files for the `Perimeter` library, which directly reference and build upon the philosophy outlined in your 20250702 documents.